ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig "long-island/1759-1808-smithtown-presb-p15" "800" /%}}

-This leaves [Thomas Hallock](https://www.findagrave.com/memorial/240646827/thomas-hallock) (11 Jul 1768 to 07 Jan 1854), son of [James Hallock](https://www.findagrave.com/memorial/240647109/james-hallock) (1731 to 27 Sep 1775) and [Mary (Post) Hallock](https://www.findagrave.com/memorial/240647149/mary-hallock) (1734 to 31 May 1810), as the only possible father of both Sarah and Mary Hallock, sisters who married Mills brothers George and Jonas.
+So, by process of elimination among the known Thomas Hallocks, [Thomas Hallock](https://www.findagrave.com/memorial/240646827/thomas-hallock) (11 Jul 1768 to 07 Jan 1854), son of [James Hallock](https://www.findagrave.com/memorial/240647109/james-hallock) (1731 to 27 Sep 1775) and [Mary (Post) Hallock](https://www.findagrave.com/memorial/240647149/mary-hallock) (1734 to 31 May 1810), is the only possible father of both Sarah and Mary Hallock, sisters who married Mills brothers George and Jonas.

 {{% fig "hallock/hallock-genealogy-tabulation-p601" "800" /%}}